JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/models.md

 ## Custom models

 Apart from the default models you can use any arbitrary (differentiable) model and generate recourse in the same way as before.
-Only two steps are necessary to make your own model compatible with CLEAR.jl:
+Only two steps are necessary to make your own model compatible with CounterfactualExplanations.jl:

-1. The model needs to be declared as a subtype of `CLEAR.Models.FittedModel`.
+1. The model needs to be declared as a subtype of `CounterfactualExplanations.Models.FittedModel`.
-2. You need to extend the functions `CLEAR.Models.logits` and `CLEAR.Models.probs` to accept your custom model.
+2. You need to extend the functions `CounterfactualExplanations.Models.logits` and `CounterfactualExplanations.Models.probs` to accept your custom model.

 Below we will go through a simple example to see how this can be done in practice.